 Although you don’t need a lawyer for traffic court, one can certainly help you find a reasonable defense that could get the ticket discharged without having to pay.
 Keep in mind that you can’t use a sympathetic story or argue that the officer “picked on you.”
 A traffic attorney can help you find a legal defense to demonstrate that you shouldn’t have gotten the ticket.

 Every case is different, so you have to decide whether to fight a ticket or not.
 Technically, you don’t have to go to court when you get a ticket, but for serious infractions, it can benefit your wallet and driving record by fighting the ticket in court.
 Talk to a traffic court attorney for the best steps to take for your case.
-Contact an attorney, like Criminal Lawyer Civic Center, San Francisco, CA, today for more information.
+Contact an attorney today for more information.